kintone/cli-kintone/README.md

 **Notice**

-- This command only supports API token authentication
+- This command only supports API token authentication.
 - This action cannot be rollback.

 ```shell